 - 3. Replace conf/security folder on all nodes with conf/security folder from node selected in Step 1. - 4.
 If you want to add a trusted agent to a cluster and it is acceptable to shut down all but one node in the cluster, go to Method 1 on page 4-23. - 5.
 If you want to keep most of the nodes up while adding trusted agents, perform the rest of the steps in this procedure. - 6.
 Upload the conf/security folder from the node you selected to ZooKeeper by using the following command:

-'''

-COMMANDER_ZK_CONNECTION=<ZooKeeper_Server_IP>:2181 <INSTALL_DIRECTORY>/jre/bin/java -cp <INSTALL_DIRECTORY>/server/bin/zk-config-tool-jarwith-dependencies.jar com.electriccloud.commander.zkconfig.ZKConfigTool-writeFolder /commander/conf/security <DATA DIRECTORY>/conf/security
+''' COMMANDER_ZK_CONNECTION=<ZooKeeper_Server_IP>:2181 <INSTALL with-dependencies.jar com.electriccloud.commander.zkconfig.ZKConfigTool - writeFolder /commander/conf/security <DATA DIRECTORY>/conf/security '''

-'''